CPunch/GavelScript/README.md

 # GavelScript
 This is a small single-header embeddable scripting language with an emphasis on [embedability](#capi).
-This is still very much an experimental language.
-Please don't use this in actual projects yet haha.
+This is still very much an experimental language, so please don't use this in actual projects yet haha.

 Some features include:
 - [X] Dynamically-typed